ShuhangXu/cse15l-lab-reports-tutor/index.md

 3. Love15L * 4
 n.
 Love15L * 2^n

 Today is so hot!
-But I can enjoy the AC in CSE building:
+But I can enjoy the AC in CSE building all the time:
 ---

 `I love CSE`